TDM Parameters — Parameters Coupling — Implementation Guidelines

 • Verify that the LU_PARAMS table is attached to the LU schema.

 • Verify that the FABRIC_TDM_ROOT table has a PK on the iid field.
-This PK is needed in order to export the LU schema tables into the TDM DB.
-The parameters' selection query runs on the exported tables.
+This PK is required in order to export the LU schema tables into the TDM DB.
+The parameters selection query runs on the exported tables.

 Optional — Adding Parameters to a Logical Unit

-• Add the LU's parameters to the LuParamsMapping MTable (located under References in the Project tree).
+• Add the LU parameters to the LuParamsMapping MTable (located under the References section of the Project tree).

 • The LuParamsMapping has the following fields: